Glossary TermApril 20, 2024

 The heartbeat of the market — how much is actually being bought and sold.
 Like counting how many people walked into a store.

-Here's the deal: trading volume is the total amount of cryptocurrency that's been bought and sold during a specific time period.
-It's like a popularity meter - the higher the volume, the more action is happening.
+Here is the thing: Trading volume is the total amount of cryptocurrency bought and sold in a given time period.
+It is like a popularity meter — the higher the volume, the more action is happening.

-Think of it this way: price tells you what people are willing to pay, but volume tells you how many people are actually trading.
-Price without volume is like knowing a restaurant's prices but not knowing if anyone is eating there.
+Think of it this way: Price tells you what people are willing to pay, but volume tells you how many people are actually trading.
+Price without volume is like knowing a restaurant's prices but not knowing if anyone is actually eating there.

-In plain English: Trading volume measures how much real money is moving in and out of a cryptocurrency.
-High volume = lots of traders interested.
+In simple terms: Trading volume measures how much real money is flowing into and out of a cryptocurrency.
+High volume = lots of interested traders.
 Low volume = nobody cares.

-The golden rule: Volume should confirm price.
-If it doesn't, something's wrong.
+The golden rule: Volume should confirm the price.
+If it does not, something is wrong.

 Healthy trend (volume agrees with price):

-• Price goes up + Volume goes up = Strong uptrend
+• Price rising + volume rising = Strong uptrend

-• Price goes down + Volume goes up = Strong downtrend
+• Price falling + volume rising = Strong downtrend

-• Price goes up + Volume goes down = Weak move, likely fake
+• Price rising + volume falling = Weak move, likely fake

-• Price goes down + Volume goes down = Weak selling, might bounce
+• Price falling + volume falling = Weak selling, could bounce

-Pro tip: If price makes a new high but volume is lower than the previous high, that's a "divergence" - warning sign the trend might be ending.
+Pro tip: If the price makes a new high but volume is lower than at the previous high, that is a "divergence" — a warning sign that the trend could end.

 Volume Shows Market Interest